gre/diaporama/docs/props.md

 Represents the current rendering state (does the rendering succeed or awaiting some resource to load).
 It can be one of following value:

-`Diaporama.RENDER_NO_SEGMENTS`: no rendering has been made or there is nothing to render.
+`Diaporama.RENDER_EMPTY`: no rendering has been made or there is nothing to render.
-`Diaporama.RENDER_NOT_READY`: The rendering is incomplete.
+`Diaporama.RENDER_WAITING`: The rendering is incomplete.
 It is awaiting resource to load.
-`Diaporama.RENDER_READY`: The rendering is complete.
+`Diaporama.RENDER_PLAYING`: The rendering is complete.

+### `timeBuffered` (read-only)

+The current most reachable time (after this time, the diaporama will block because resources are not loaded yet).